Community Partners for Clean Streams

-The Washtenaw County Board of Commissioners honored the 2014 Environmental Excellence Award Winners at annual Waste Knot Award Ceremony.
+The Washtenaw County Board of Commissioners honored the 2015 Environmental Excellence Award Winners at the annual Environmental Excellence Awards Ceremony.
 This year's winners demonstrated exceptional leadership in environmental protection in the areas of pollution prevention, water quality protection, and waste reduction and recycling.
-More information about the activities of these organizations can be found here.
+More information about the activities of these organizations can be found on the event slideshow, located here.

 Excellence in Pollution Prevention